sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 | default_upn_domain |     |
 -------------|------
 description  | Enables UPN authentication when set.
-The default UPN suffix that will be appended to the username when a domain is not specified during login (for example: `user` becomes `user@defaultdomain.xyz`). _**WARNING**: When using UPN authentication, users must re-authenticate to apply any changes made to group membership on the AD server since their last authentication.
+The default UPN suffix that will be appended to the username when a domain is not specified during login (for example, `user` becomes `user@defaultdomain.xyz`). _**WARNING**: When using UPN authentication, users must re-authenticate to apply any changes made to group membership on the AD server since their last authentication.
 To ensure group membership updates are reflected without re-authentication, specify a binding account or enable anonymous binding._ required     | false type         | String example      | {{< highlight shell >}}